 Chehalem’s winemaking process begins with a deep respect for the vineyards that bear the fruit.
 They are the essence of the wines and carry the story forward to the glass.

-Co-owners, Harry Pederson-Nedry and Bill Stoller, both born into farming families, spent their early years becoming attuned to the seasons and cycles of nature and the considerations imposed on the crops.
+Co-owners, Harry Peterson-Nedry and Bill Stoller, both born into farming families, spent their early years becoming attuned to the seasons and cycles of nature and the considerations imposed on the crops.
 Calibrated to these cycles over a lifetime, and now as winery owners, they naturally connect to the land and to its cyclical nature and subtle nuances.

 Corral Creek Vineyards surrounds Chehalem winery.
 Named for a creek draining the Rex Hill and Parrett Mountain region, and the road forming the southern perimeter of the vineyard, Corral Creek is the only estate vineyard we did not choose and plant ourselves.
 We purchased it from the Howiesons of Veritas Vineyard Winery in 1995, as well as their facility, which allowed us to expand our winery operations.
 We currently have 32 bearing acres on the 40-acre site.